mkopischkie/mkopischkie.github.io/_pages/svm.md

 Since SVMs work with complex math, the best data types are float and integer type numbers.
 For example, an SVM wouldn't perform as well with ordinal encoding, but it would perform better with one-hot-encoding.
 This has to do with the dot product computation, and interpreting a parallel or orthogonal dot product simplifies the classification more than a dot product of one and two that ordinal encoding may yield.

 In my final_df.csv dataframe, the only encoding necessary was in the Sex column, which only had male or female entries.
 I encoded male as 1 and female as 0, for the reasons stated above.
 Otherwise, depending on what I'm modeling, the features were already float numbers, representing the relative abundance of a bacterial genus.
-I chose to model all disorders, neurodegenerative disorders, psychological disorders, and the disorders that maintained values for Sex, Age, and BMI.
-These disorders included a healthy control, 'Bipolar Disorder, Depression, Schizophrenia', 'Bipolar Disorder, Depression, Epilepsy, Schizophrenia', 'Bipolar Disorder', and 'Epilepsy'.
+I chose to model all disorders, neurodegenerative disorders, and psychological disorders.
 The original dataframe is pictured below.

 ![Orig](/assets/images/combined_df.jpg)